syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ## Appointment display mode

-The scheduler month view appointment display can be handled by using the [AppointmentDisplayMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerMonthViewSettings.html#Syncfusion_Maui_Scheduler_SchedulerMonthViewSettings_AppointmentDisplayMode) property of [MonthViewSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerMonthViewSettings.html).
-By default, `AppointmentDisplayMode` is set to `Text,` using the `AppointmentDisplayMode.`
+The scheduler month view appointment display can be handled by using the `AppointmentDisplayMode` property of `MonthView.` By default, `AppointmentDisplayMode` is set to `Text,` using the `AppointmentDisplayMode.`

 You can set the month view appointments display as follows.